About Westdale Secondary School

 Westdale SS strive to support it shared vision by:

 Recognizing that student success is influenced by all members of the educational team and working collaboratively to reach consensus and arrive at productive solutions.

 Treating each other with respect and equity, encouraging students, and building positive relationships.

 Collaborating with each other to develop and support curricular and environmental initiatives, school policies, procedures, and related responsibilities and duties.

-Monitoring and revising our Learning Team Action Plans to maximize student success.
+Monitoring and revising Learning Team Action Plans to maximize student success.

-Working with system and community resource personnel to assist and support our students as required.
+Working with system and community resource personnel to assist and support students as required.